FC Vestsjælland: Colours and badge

 Borrowing from Slagelse B&I, Vestsjælland shared the same colours of red and blue.

 Waiting until pre-season training in the summer of 2008, Vestsjælland unveiled the new club's official kit.
 With the launch of the superstructure project, it was decided to preserve and continue with the traditional colors of Slagelse B&I, red and blue.
 The overall design remain largely unchanged throughout their history featuring a red shirt, blue shorts, and red socks.
 The club did however break from that tradition with the kits that they would wear away from home, beginning with a nearly all-black design, only accented with small amounts of white markings.

 Club management worked for some time before the event to ensure that a new badge would meet three points which were seen as imperative, including: the need to contain the club colours (red and blue), the need to be easily recognisable, and the need to be unique by comparison to other clubs in the football world.
 A new badge for the club was unveiled on 2 August 2008 as the club held FC Vestsjælland Dagen (lit.
 'FC West Zealand Day') within the city of Slagelse, with several hundred people in attendance.
 The badge was publicly revealed as it was unfurled from the top of a local Sparekassen Sjælland, one of the club's sponsors.

 The final design was based on the club's regional and national location, where the Viking Age has a cultural historical role with the previously strategically placed military Viking castle, Trelleborg near Slagelse.
-The club logo consists of two basic elements: a triangular shield containing three vertical stripes in the club colours, and a stylized horned gold helmet with nose protection akin to helmets worn by vikings.
+The club logo consists of two basic elements: a triangular shield containing three vertical stripes in the club colours, and a stylised horned gold helmet with nose protection akin to helmets worn by vikings.
 With the abbreviation of "FCV" in white at the bottom, the crest is encircled by a white and black coloured edge, allowing it to distinguish itself from surrounding elements.

 The club also continued with the trend in the form of their supporter group "Slagelse Red Vikings" and the club mascot known as "Hjalte", which frequently appeared at home games.
 Utilizing their parent club's motto of "the Team of the Region", the club badge and kits made their official debut in a match the following week on 9 August 2008 in a 2nd Division match against HIK.